 Don't Recycle the Lawyer's Letterhead

 It would be illegal to get a lawyer’s form letter and reproduce the letterhead without their permission.
 Do not do this or you will have a big legal problem because the recipients of the letter will contact the law firm and they’ll find out.
 However, you can use the text in your first paid C&D Letter to formulate your own at a later date (on your own letterhead).

 Include an Invoice

-Choose whether to include an invoice with it, or word the Letter to be open to negotiation on compensation.
+Choose whether to include an invoice with it, or word the letter to be open to negotiation on compensation.
 Price the unauthorised use of your artwork accordingly.

-As a guideline, some people like to charge four times the full priced rate of the work as a sort of "fee" for the infringement.
+As a guideline, some people like to charge four times the full-priced rate of the work as a sort of "fee" for the infringement.

-A good way to show a head of a company your proof of infringement is to create an image and print it onto a photo.
-Put your artwork on the left side of the image, with “Original” typed on it and put the infringing art on the right side with “From [url of offending website] [date screenshot was taken]” typed, so the CEO can immediately compare the artwork.
+A good way to show the head of a company your proof of infringement is to create an image and print it onto a photo.
+Put your artwork on the left side of the image, with “Original” typed on it, and put the infringing art on the right side with “From [url of offending website] [date screenshot was taken]” typed, so the CEO can immediately compare the artwork.

 Also, create a separate photo showing a screenshot of the web page with the offending item, so that the URL and their company logo can be clearly seen.
 They may need to be A4 photos.

-Send the Letter by registered post.
+Send the letter by registered post.
 There are two reasons for this – firstly, you need to know it has been received at the other end (after all the time you’ve put into it), and secondly, it’s another scare tactic for the CEO.
-He/she gets this professional looking letter, which is tracked and with slick evidence inside, a seriously threatening C&D Letter and a businesslike invoice.
+He/she gets this professional looking letter, which is tracked and with slick evidence inside, a seriously threatening C&D letter and a businesslike invoice.
 They would have to be pretty callous to ignore it.